 Children don't have to do all these things.
 If they would rather draw or play outside than look at books, that is okay.
 If they interrupt friends and adults or cry when they lose a game, know that behavior is completely normal.

 Finally, don’t worry about your child being “ahead” of or “behind” other students.
 We can engage and support all of the students who join our classrooms.
 Our goal in kindergarten is to have fun and help our students develop a love of learning that will last a lifetime.

 Interested in learning more about the kindergarten program at Columbia Independent School?
-Join us for JK/K Information Night on Thursday, October 25, or contact Kari Dowell at email@example.com.
+Join us at our Winter Open House on Saturday, January 12, or contact Kari Dowell at firstname.lastname@example.org.